What are the Fire Safety Regulations In England?

 Fire Extinguishers and Fighting Equipment

 This equipment is essential for controlling small fires and keeping everyone safe in a building.
 The common equipment includes water extinguishers, COâ‚‚ extinguishers, and fire blankets, all of which should be positioned in easily accessible locations near exit areas.
+From 2 March 2025, sprinkler systems will be a mandatory legal requirement in all new care homes, regardless of building height or size.

 Emergency Lighting